vojtechruz/vojtechruzicka-blog/drafts/spring-boot-devtools/index.md

 On it's own it wouldn't be so useful as restarts can still take a lot of time.
 Fortunately, these restarts are way faster than ordinary restarts because of a clever trick, which devtools use.

 You see, when developing an application you usually change a class of few and want to check results in your running application for a feedback.
-The point is that you don't change all the hundreds or thousands of classes at once.
-You just change a tiny fraction of your application.
-And of course, majority of loaded classes are from frameworks and third party libs.
+You just change a tiny fraction of your application as the majority of loaded classes are from frameworks and third party libs.

  Under the hood Spring Devtools use two classloaders - *base* and *restart*.
 Classes which do not change are loaded by *base* classloader.
 Classes you are working with are loaded by *restart* classloader.
 Whenever a restart is triggered, *restart* classloader is discarded and recreated.
 This way restarting your application is much faster than usual and can be a viable alternative to dynamic class reloading with tools such as JRebel.